 For calls which are TCP-based, H.323, or Software MTP based, will be released by the Media Inactivity timer.
 This is used to guard against any hung sessions that may have resulted from the failover in the event that a normal call disconnect does not clear the call.

 The same duration for the Media Inactivity Timer should be configured on both routers.
-The default value is seconds.
+The default value is 30 seconds for SIP and H323 calls.
+For SW MTP calls the default value is 1200 seconds.
 This timer is configured as follows:

 ip rtcp report interval 9000